 To add a link to a video or an external website, paste the link directly into the text box and press enter.
 Blackboard will update the link to add a preview of the content.
 When links to YouTube and other video website are pasted into the text editor, the video will be automatically embedded:

-Streamlined Workflow for File Attachments
+Adding File Attachments

 To add a file into your written content, select the Add Content (+) icon and choose from the “Common Tools” or “Additional Tools” available.
 From the options available, select Insert Local Files to attach a file from your local computer, then open the file that you would like to use.
 This will create a link to the file within the text editor.